-- A. The governing body shall serve as the principal policy maker of the city, and shall, as necessary, amend existing policies that are consistent with other provisions of the charter.
-The governing body shall consider the legislative agenda put forth by the mayor and propose amendments to existing policies and propose new policies. - B. All legislative powers of the city shall be vested in the governing body, except as otherwise required by law or this charter.
+- A. The governing body shall serve as the principal policy maker of the city, and shall, as necessary, amend existing policies that are consistent with other provisions of the Charter.
+The governing body shall consider the legislative agenda put forth by the mayor and propose amendments to existing policies and propose new policies. - B. All legislative powers of the city shall be vested in the governing body, except as otherwise required by law or this Charter.
 The governing body shall provide for the exercise of its powers and for the performance of all duties and obligations imposed on the city by law. - C. The governing body shall by ordinance fix the annual salaries of the municipal judge and councilors and shall review those salaries not less than every four years. - D. The governing body shall by ordinance establish an independent salary review commission whose sole purpose shall be to review and set the mayor's salary.
-The independent salary review commission shall review the mayor's salary no less than every four years. - E. The governing body shall by ordinance set a policy for reimbursement of the actual and necessary expenses incurred by the mayor, the municipal judge and city councilors.
+The independent salary review commission shall review the mayor's salary no less than every four years. - E. The governing body shall by ordinance set a policy for reimbursement of the actual and necessary expenses incurred by the mayor, the municipal judge and city councilors. - F. The governing body shall consider and take action throughout the year on the mayor's legislative agenda.